 When you are a patient of Summit Orthopedic Specialists, you will have access to some of the region’s most skilled orthopedic surgeons and other specialists.
-Our board-certified team of orthopedic surgeons work with the latest techniques in traditional, arthroscopic, and computer-assisted surgery.
+Our board-certified team of orthopedic surgeons in Sacramento work with the latest techniques in traditional, arthroscopic, and computer-assisted surgery.
 Contact us today to set up a consultation so that we can work together towards getting you back to living your adventures!

 6620 Coyle Avenue, Suite 303, Carmichael, CA 95608